Project 24, formally known in a previous version as “Niche Site School”, is an course led by Jim Harmer and Ricky Kesler.

-If you end up buying them, I will not be making a dime, but since you guys asked me to write an updated review, I thought I'd try and give you one.
+If you end up buying them, I will not be making a dime, but since you guys asked me to write an updated review, I thought I'd give you one.

-So in the following review, I'm going to go into details and be answering the questions that you really want to know the answer to.
+So in the following review, I'm going to go in detail and answer the questions that you really want to know the answer to.

 No messing around.

 But before I start this in-depth review that will cover every module, a bit about me...

 Up until 2014, like many of the people I review, I was working in a corporate job from 9 to 5.

 Not only was it soul-crushing, but it didn't give me any time to pursue my bigger goals.

 That was until I discovered a method to rank sites organically generating free leads for my clients.